Oryx MLLM: On-Demand Spatial-Temporal Understanding at Arbitrary Resolution: Methods

 With visual inputs varying in temporal length and resolution, such as some video data lasting tens of minutes, treating all inputs equally, as in most previous works~\citep{zhang2024longva,xue2024longvila}, leads to inefficient computational costs.
 To address this, we propose a Dynamic Compressor, which is capable of performing higher compression ratios for longer contexts.
 Our design unifies visual contexts with different compression ratios into a consistent pattern, allowing us to control the overall visual sequence length on demand.

 Using the visual representation feature map \( f \), the compression serves as the bridge between vision and language modalities.
 We implement downsample layers with varying ratios to accommodate different input lengths.
 Specifically, we categorize the visual context into pure images, short videos, and long videos, applying downsample layers \( d_1, d_2, d_3 \) respectively.
-In our implementation, we set \( d_3 = 4d_2 = 16d_1 \), therefore the token length of frames in the long videos is reduced to \( \frac{1}{16} \) of that of images with the same resolution.
+We satisfy the downsampling ratio $r_1<r_2<r_3$ for layer $d_1, d_2, d_3$ to reduce the token length for frames in videos.

 We obtain the low-resolution feature map \( f_{L} = d_i(f_{H}), i=1,2,3 \) from the high-resolution feature map \( f_{H} \).
 To mitigate the effects of downsampling, we employ an attention operation to facilitate interaction between \( f_{L} \) and \( f_{H} \).
 Specifically, for a downsample ratio \( r \), we treat \( f_{L} \in \mathbb{R}^{N \times C} \) as the query tensor \( \mathbf{Q} \) and \( f_{H} \in \mathbb{R}^{N \times r^2 \times C} \) as the key tensor \( \mathbf{K} \) and value tensor \( \mathbf{V} \).
 Each patch in the low-resolution \( f_{L} \) interacts with \( r^2 \) neighboring patches in the high-resolution \( f_{H} \) through a cross-attention operation, formulated as follows: